Simultaneous Computation and Communication over MAC: Simulation Results

 \section{Simulation Results}

 The \gls{socc} scheme proposed in Lemma~\ref{lemma:digital-mac-with-ota-c} uses a random coding argument to prove the reliability of the digital transmissions.
-This means that reliable decoding is possible only asymptotically for block lengths tending to infinity, and a straightforward implementation of this procedure (as is normal for random codes) would entail exponential computational complexity at codebook generation, encoding, and decoding, in addition to an exponential amount of memory that would be needed to store the random codebook.
-However, the technique we use in the proof of Lemma~\ref{lemma:digital-mac-with-ota-c} consists of a constructive modification by additional pre- and post-processing as per Lemma~\ref{lemma:zerosum} which consists of relatively low-dimensional linear maps and hence does not present a high computational burden in addition to the digital encoding and decoding.
+This means that reliable decoding is possible only asymptotically for block lengths tending to infinity.
+A straightforward implementation of this procedure (as is normal for random codes) would entail exponential computational complexity at codebook generation, encoding, and decoding.
+Also, an exponential amount of memory that would be needed to store the random codebook.
+However, the technique we use in the proof of Lemma~\ref{lemma:digital-mac-with-ota-c} consists of a constructive modification by additional pre- and post-processing as per Lemma~\ref{lemma:zerosum} which consists of relatively low-dimensional linear maps.
+Hence, these operations do not present a high computational burden in addition to the digital encoding and decoding.
 In the proof of Lemma~\ref{lemma:digital-mac-with-ota-c}, this modification is applied to a standard random codebook to prove the achievability bound for \gls{socc}, but it is agnostic to the digital coding technique used and can also be applied to computationally feasible codes.